Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Afterward, the groom would take his bride back to his parents.

-Importantly, they would use another route that is absolutely different from the one that the groom came to take the bride; this means this marriage is irreversible.
+Importantly, they would use another route different from the one where the groom came to take the bride; this means this marriage is irreversible.

 Ancient Candlesticks for Chinese Traditional Wedding